On Lipschitz maps and the H\"older regularity of flows: Lipschitz maps

-One of the most interesting and still open problems in Lipschitz geometry is about the existence of extensions of Lipschitz maps to the whole space and the control of the Lipschitz norm of the extension.
-We state below two examples of such results: one in which one can extend Lipschitz maps of any degree to the whole space, but at the cost of amplifying the Lipschitz norm; and another one where the extension has the same Lipschitz norm as the map we start with but which is currently only obtained for Lipschitz-$1$ maps in the framework of Hilbert spaces.
+We will state below two other examples of such results: one in which one can extend Lipschitz maps of any degree to the whole space, but at the cost of amplifying the Lipschitz norm; and another one where the extension has the same Lipschitz norm as the map we start with but which is currently only obtained for Lipschitz-$1$ maps in the framework of Hilbert spaces.\\

-\begin{theo}[Stein \cite{Stein}] Let $\gamma\geq1$.
+Stein discussed in some length the class of Lipschitz functions in \cite{Stein} and gave a Whitney extension theorem in this case: \begin{theo}[Stein \cite{Stein}] Let $\gamma\geq1$.
 Let $E$ and $F$ be two finite dimensional vector spaces and $K$ be a closed subset of $E$.
-There exists continuous a linear map sending every $F$-valued Lip-$\gamma$ map $f$ defined on $K$ to an $F$-valued Lip-$\gamma$ map $\tilde{f}$ defined on $E$ such that $\tilde{f}_{|K}=f$.
+There exists a continuous linear map sending every $F$-valued Lip-$\gamma$ map $f$ defined on $K$ to an $F$-valued Lip-$\gamma$ map $\tilde{f}$ defined on $E$ such that $\tilde{f}_{|K}=f$.
 Moreover, the norm of the linear extension map depends only on $\gamma$ and the dimensions of $E$ and $F$. \end{theo}

 \begin{theo}[Kirszbraun \cite{Kirs}] Let $H_1$ and $H_2$ be two Hilbert spaces.
 Let $A$ be a subset of $H_1$, $K\geq0$ and $f:A\rightarrow H_2$ be a map such that: